Success Stories

 For Enoc Peraza Garcia, Civicorps has offered a rare chance to earn an income, gain job skills, and complete his high school diploma, all in one program.
 It's an opportunity he's willing to travel for.Like a growing number of students, Enoc commutes from outside Oakland, which costs precious time and money.
 Civicorps addresses the needs of commuting students like Enoc by providing passes for public transit, emergency funds for gas, and even a place to shower.
 As more and more youth face displacement, we find that transportation support is critical to helping students succeed in our program.Enoc believes the community he has found at Civicorps is well-worth the journey.
 He has graduated from our program and was promoted to a conservation intern position.I'eishia Robinson

 I'eishia has completed many of the goals she set for herself.
 She earned her high school diploma from Civicorps in 2013, racking up awards from the Academy and Job Training Center along the way.
 She became an intern with the Oakland Housing Authority, one of Civicorps' longtime internship partners.
 At the age of 23, she earned her driver's license, with Civicorps staff supporting her every step of the way.
 Once she had her license, the Oakland Housing Authority hired her full-time as a groundskeeper, a stable job that pays a living wage and offers opportunities for advancement.At Civicorps, I'eishia found many opportunities to challenge herself as well as dedicated staff who supported her and cheered her on.
 In 2014, she traveled with Sr. Support Services Manager Joseph Billingsley (JAB) to Dayton, OH to present at the Kettering Foundation's Alternative Institutions Working With Young Adults Research Exchange.
 I'eishia and JAB joined representatives from organizations throughout the U.S. to participate in a discussion about how to help youth become empowered and engaged citizens of their communities.I'eishia may have achieved many of her goals, but she continues to dream big.
-Inspired by her experience at the Kettering Foundation, she now has her sights set on becoming a motivational speaker and using her powerful voice in service of youth from underserved backgrounds.Jose Irias
+Inspired by her experience at the Kettering Foundation, she now has her sights set on becoming a motivational speaker and using her powerful voice in service of youth from underserved backgrounds.Sebastian Castillo

 Lily Nguyen knew something had to change after dropping out of school and drifting from place to place.
 Through word of mouth, she found out about the Academy and Job Training Center at Civicorps and enrolled in 2015.
 Shortly after, she learned she was pregnant.
 That didn’t stop this West Oakland native from becoming the first child in her family to earn a high school diploma.
 The road ahead wasn’t easy, but support from Civicorps staff and Corpsmembers motivated Lily to finish school and learn a trade simultaneously.Lily worked up to the week before her baby was born.
 After graduating from Civicorps Academy, she progressed from Conservation Intern to Recycling Intern, earning her Class B license and a promotion to Recycling Driver.
 Upon completion of the Recycling Internship, Corpsmembers become eligible for one of the prestigious apprenticeships at Waste Management.Amid a pandemic that has disproportionately impacted women of color, Lily became one of only seven women accepted into Waste Management’s two-year union apprenticeship in Alameda County.Today, Lily looks forward to buying a house.
 She is motivated by a desire to make a better life for her and her son.
 Her new position makes these dreams possible.